cns-iu/opioid-trends/docs/data/index.md

 ## Chart Data

 For the chart data, we computed the data variable values by grouping by the minimum periodicity (currently one month intervals) and computed the values of the data variables in each period.
+The chart data exists in both [column](../data/chart-data.csv) and [row](../data/chart-data-row-based.csv) based formats.

 ## Map Data

 For the geographic map of indiana, we further grouped by county (TRACT_5) so that we can see how the data variables play out at the county level.
+The map data exists in both [column](../data/geomap-data.csv) and [row](../data/geomap-data-row-based.csv) based formats.